-The withdrawal process may take up to six weeks.
-If a suspended member does not withdraw the ASA funds within five years of the suspension, those ASA funds are credited to TRF unless or until claimed by the former member or the member’s beneficiary.
-Once credited to TRF, no further interest credits or earnings are granted for the Guaranteed Fund investments in the ASA account.
+The withdrawal process may take up to 60-90 days.
+If an inactive member does not withdraw the ASA funds within five years of the suspension, those ASA funds are credited to TRF unless or until claimed by the former member or the member’s beneficiary.
+Once credited to TRF, no further interest credits or earnings will be deposited into the ASA account.

 If TRF suspends a membership because two years have passed since an unvested member with $1,000 or less in his or her ASA was employed in a covered position, TRF shall close the member’s ASA and issue a lump sum payment of the ASA balance to the member.

-Effective July 1, 2011, if a member is eligible for a reduced pension benefit and has separated from employment in a covered position for at least 30 days, the member may withdraw his or her ASA without forfeiting his or her pension benefit or be forced to take a reduced retirement.
+Effective July 1, 2011, if a member is eligible for a reduced pension benefit, but not normal retirement, and has not been working for at least 30 days, the member may:

 If the member suspends membership because the member is vested, not retired, not currently employed in a TRF-covered position, and is transferring TRF creditable service to another governmental retirement plan, the member may withdraw only the amount necessary from the ASA to purchase creditable service in the other governmental retirement plan.
 Any such withdrawal must be paid as a trustee-to-trustee transfer to the other governmental plan.
 If the former member re-employs in a TRF-covered position, TRF service credit for the years transferred to another plan cannot be reinstated unless those years are purchased and transferred back to TRF.